History of Hawaii: Kamehameha IV

 After taking the throne in 1855, Kamehameha IV's main goal was to limit Anglo-American influence.
 He ended negotiations over the American annexation of Hawaii. that had been started by Kamehameha III.
 In 1856 Kamehameha IV had an Anglican wedding with Emma Rooke.
-Emma Rooke was the great-grandniece of King Kamehameha I and was an ali'i.
+Emma Rooke was the great-grandniece of King Kamehameha I and was an aliʻi.
 Queen Emma was very pro-British due to her British adoptive parents.
 In 1858 the Queen and King had their only child, Prince Albert Edward Kauikeaouli Kaleiopapa a Kamehameha.
 The prince died in 1862, but was described as kind and cheerful.
 Kamehameha IV established the Anglican church in Hawaii.
 The cause of death for the prince is believed to have been appendicitis.
 Kamehameha IV blamed himself for the death.
 As a result, the Queen and the King prioritized healthcare, because diseases like leprosy and influenza were destroying the Hawaiian people.
 The king's plan was struck down because a healthcare plan had been part of the Constitution of 1852.

 The King's rule came to an end on November 30, 1863, when he died from chronic asthma.
 The King had been experiencing deteriorating health for several months before dying.
 Kamehameha IV was succeeded by his brother Lot who became Kamehameha V. Queen Emma remained involved in politics until she ultimately lost the race to become the Kingdom's ruling monarch to David Kalakaua.